Monads in C# (Part 2): Result (Either)

 }

-This style composes nicely: the chained && calls short‑circuit, you can thread the out variables, and [NotNullWhen(true)] tells the compiler’s nullable flow analysis that plan is non‑null only when the method returns true.
+This style composes nicely: the chained && calls short‑circuit, you can thread the out variables in the same if statement, and [NotNullWhen(true)] tells the compiler’s nullable flow analysis that plan is non‑null only when the method returns true.
 That enables warnings if you dereference plan on paths where the result wasn’t checked or was false.

 Although it’s concise and easy to follow, there’s still some ceremony: you must assign the out parameter on every return path (the language rule), ensure success paths return true, and thread the out value correctly through your control flow.
 The typical convention is to set a sensible default (e.g., null for reference types) on failure.
 Although there are IDE warnings if you use the NotNullWhen annotation, there’s nothing forcing you to check the return value and to use the out variable accordingly.